chloecinders/UnofficialPluginManager/README.md

 This causes the plugin to clone a new copy of the Vencord repository to your user profile folder (home directory on linux/macos, appdata on windows and specifically under the Vencord directory there).
 If anything goes wrong you will be shown an error modal, additional information should be printed to the Discord console.

-If the initialisation process is successful, you will be greeted with the Unofficial Plugin Installer UI.
+If the initialisation process is successful, you will be greeted with the Unofficial Plugin Manager UI.

 To install a plugin you simply enter the GitHub repository link into the text box and press install.
 You can also copy existing plugin directories using the install from directory action.